marknormanread/motility_analysis/README.md

 `build.py` contains a variety of methods for commencing an analysis.
 The most typical analysis I have performed is to capture agent spatio-temporal position data as a CSV file.
-Example files can be found in the `test` directory, alongside example analyses.
+Example files can be found in the `sample_data` directory, alongside example analyses.
+Examples of how to use the package are found in the `tests` directory.

 There is facility to contrasting several `profiles` (e.g. different experiments or populations of cells).
 See the `contrast_profiles.py` module for details.